Troubled Glasgow publisher Freight Books plans sell-off, authors warned

-DOZENS of authors face deepening uncertainty over their future after troubled publisher Freight Books revealed plans to sell the company.
+DOZENS of authors face deepening uncertainty over their future after a troubled award-winning publisher revealed plans to sell the company.

-It is understood proposals are only at an early stage for the Glasgow publisher but it is claimed potential buyers have come forward.
+The proposal to sell Freight Books is only at an early stage but it is claimed potential buyers for the Glasgow publisher have already come forward.

-Under plans by sister company Freight Design the business will also be advertised on Publishing Scotland website for an “investor or a buyer” this week.
+And sister company Freight Design will advertise the sale of the book division on the Publishing Scotland website for an “investor or a buyer” this week.

 Loading article content

-Writers at the leading independent book publisher, which lists Irvine Welsh and Janice Galloway among its authors, have been assured marketing, selling and producing of their work continues.
+Writers at the leading independent book publisher, which lists Dilys Rose, Irvine Welsh and Janice Galloway among its published authors, have been assured marketing, selling and producing of their work continues.

 Fellow co-founder and director Davinder Samrai, who set up the business with Mr Searle, has said existing contracts would be honoured.